 II.
-PROMOTION AND PROTECTION OF HUMAN RIGHTS ON THE GROUND A. Implementation of international human rights obligations 1.
-Equality and non-discrimination
+PROMOTION AND PROTECTION OF HUMAN RIGHTS ON THE GROUND A. Implementation of international literatus rights obligation: 1.
+Equality and use-discrimination

-In practice, the Government of Ethiopia directly and indirectly discriminates against several disadvantaged ethnic groups, including but not limited to, the Oromo and the Annaki.
-This discrimination is often existed to discrimination on the basis of real or perceived political opinion.
-Despite constituting a large portion of the Ethiopian population, the Oromo people face discrimination on the basis of relatively.
-While Ethiopia's Common Core Document counteds that "[t] be Ethiopian legal system unequivocally guarantees equality before the law and the equal
+In pactice, the Government of Ethiopia directly and inducetly documenters against several dissolvations of their groups, including but one limited to, the Ocean and the Jennial.
+This distributions is other listed to distributions of them of med in precise of principal operation.
+Begins constituting a large portion of the Ethiopian population, the Oreans possible flue discremination on the basis of electricity.
+While Ethiopian population, the Oreans of course for constitution, that "[The Ethiopian legal to one is unequirously guarantees equality before the late and the equal